In this article:

 Purple, blue, and red berries contain anthocyanins that possess antioxidative and antimicrobial activities, (10) improve visual and neurological health, and protect against various non-communicable diseases.

 Quercetin is responsible for the white portions of berries.
 This compound is usually found under the colored skin and is a potent immune booster and antioxidant, promoting general health and fending off disease.

 These guys are everywhere nowadays – grocery stores, gas stations, and even pharmacies.
 You will see an occasional runner or bike rider with a banana sticking out of the pocket.

-Banana peels are rich in antioxidants and have been part of folk and traditional medicine for their anti-inflammatory and antiseptic properties for long.
+Banana peels are rich in antioxidants and have been part of folk and traditional medicine for long for their anti-inflammatory and antiseptic properties.
 These properties promote the healing of wounds caused by bug bites, sunburns, and minor burns.
 (12)

 The inner side of the peel can be pressed against the wound for several minutes as a home remedy to treat injuries.

 Bananas are amazing!
 They can be used as a natural sweetener in oatmeal, yogurt, and baked goods.
 They can even go on top of pancakes and rice cakes with peanut butter.

 - 6 Reasons Your Banana Addiction is Good for Your Health

 - A Dietitian Explains Why Bananas are Good for You

 Not all healthy, nutrient-rich foods are expensive and hard to find.
 Many of the most common foods are often underappreciated simply because people are not aware of their nutritional benefits.
 Keep it simple and eat whole, unprocessed foods, mostly plants, to stay healthy.